mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 On the other hand, turn it around: if you see the doll in terms of just the clay.
 It’s clay; the same clay with which you make a dish.
 So you say, “Those clays are the same.”
 In terms of the clay, doll and dish are completely hidden behind the clay; just the clay appears.
 That’s why we are interested in the subject of what kind of clay you use.
 So [we] discuss [the commonality]: you don’t care about the doll, you don’t care about the dish.
 Analyzing, synthesizing: this is [science].

 Because, the total picture of the dish as a being possesses a double face.
 But this double face is not a combination of the two things.
 Just like the moon reflected in the water: that’s not oneness.
 Oneness is when you see the doll, just see the doll.
 At that time, clay doesn’t appear.
-Dogen Zenji says, “When one is bright, the other one is dark.”
+Dōgen Zenji says, “When one is bright, the other one is dark.”
 “The other one is dark” doesn’t mean the other one disappears.
 It’s there, but it doesn’t *interrupt*.
 One side, doll’s life, and this life, this great support, which doesn’t appear *yet* on the surface of the doll’s world.

 This is oneness.